What is a new car loan?

 3. Loan term

-The loan term is the length of time you have to pay off the loan, plus interest.
-New car loans tend to have loan terms of three to five years, while some lenders may offer up to seven years.
+The loan term is the length of time it will take to pay off the loan.
+New car loans tend to have loan terms between three and five years, although some lenders may offer up to seven years.

-Keep in mind the shorter the loan term, the less interest you’ll pay.
-However, the trade-off is you’ll usually have higher weekly, fortnightly, or monthly repayments.
-If you’re after the convenience of lower repayments, you may need to opt for a longer loan term.
-The general rule of thumb when looking at a new car loan term is to pick the shortest one you can budget.
+The shorter the loan term, the less interest you'll pay, but that also means your regular repayments will be higher.
+If you're after the convenience of lower repayments, you may need to opt for a longer loan term.
+The general rule of thumb when looking at a new car loan term is to pick the shortest one you can comfortably accommodate in your budget.

-Some lenders may offer extra features that are too good to be missed such as the option to make extra repayments to pay down your loan faster without incurring a fee, and/or a redraw facility that allows you to withdraw any additional repayments you've made in the case of an emergency.
+Some lenders may offer extra features that make the loan more appealing.
+Examples include unlimited extra payments without cost, or a redraw facility that allows you to withdraw any extra repayments you've made.

-Other appealing features may include fast approval times or balloon repayments.
+Balloon payments are another common inclusion on car loan products.
 A balloon payment is a 30-50% lump sum repayment of the loan that some borrowers opt to pay at the end of the loan term.
-They allow you to make smaller repayments over the loan term, but could cost you more in interest.
+They allow you to make smaller repayments over the loan term, but could cost you more in interest overall you pay interest on the balloon amount, still.

-To maximise your change of getting a low interest rate on a new car loan, here’s what you can do:
+Here's what you can do to maximise your change of getting a low interest rate on a new car loan:

 -